NorESMhub/NorCPM/Docs/HOWTO-Analysis_with_NorESM2.md

 ### Modify the analysis setting file

-Check the setting file in NorCPM/Analysis/setting/template.sh.
+Check the setting file in NorCPM/Analysis/setting/test_noresm2_02.sh.
 Some of the settings can be retrieved from NorESM case directory.
 Others should be set.

 ### Modify the submit script

 The script submit_reanalysis.sh run both data assimilation and model until $ENDYEAR set in setting file.
-Some variables need be modified directly in script.
+Some variables need be modified directly in file.
 One can use it as a template.

 1. Check the parameters for queue system.
 Such as those lines begin with "#SBATCH".
 The variable 'wallTime' should be same as time requested from queue system.
 That is the line begin with "#SBATCH --time=".